bopjesvla/hitch/README.md

 # Hitchmap

 - show.py builds the main HTML page.
-This is where the magic is happening.
+This is where the magic happens.
 - server.py runs the server
 - dump.py runs the monthly dump
 - cron.sh is the crontab running above files